programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 ## Package installation

-After entering the installation source in `/etc/apt/sources.list`, the installation of the necessary software is limited to the following commands:
+After entering the installation source in `/etc/apt/sources.list`, the installation of the necessary software is done with the following commands:

 ~~~
  apt-get update